-What do most organizations miss when it comes to setting up sales enablement?
+What do most organisations miss when it comes to setting up sales enablement?

-So if an organization wants to start rolling out a structured sales enablement platform or solution, what do they need to do first?
+So if an organisation wants to start rolling out a structured sales enablement platform or solution, what do they need to do first?

 When it comes to successfully deploying sales enablement, it really comes down to four simple steps:

 - Create a clear customer profile: The term B2B is misleading.
 Businesses don’t sell to businesses.
 People sell to people.
 And to sell to people, you need more than good content.
-You need to know and understand the nomenclature or slang of your customers to address, resonate, and recognize buying signals and trigger events that are related to that customer’s problems—which may or may not have to do with what you’re selling, but could be the key to getting their attention.
+You need to know and understand the nomenclature or slang of your customers to address, resonate, and recognise buying signals and trigger events that are related to that customer’s problems – which may or may not have to do with what you’re selling, but could be the key to getting their attention.

 We recently partnered to conduct a study of nearly 450 B2B sales and marketing professionals, aimed at understanding the state of sales enablement in today’s selling environment.
 What was the biggest take away from that study, in your opinion?

 It has to be the enormous gap between the perceived importance of sales enablement and the actual effectiveness of it.

 What we saw was that if you ask people the importance of sales training and onboarding, you’ll get a big answer (on a scale of 1-10, we saw it was close to 8.3); but when we asked how effective sales training and onboarding was, the answers were more modest.